github9175/JOS-operating-system/Lab1.md

 ### Exercise 10.
 > To become familiar with the C calling conventions on the x86, find the address of the test_backtrace function in obj/kern/kernel.asm, set a breakpoint there, and examine what happens each time it gets called after the kernel starts.
 How many 32-bit words does each recursive nesting level of test_backtrace push on the stack, and what are those words?

-In each call of test_backtrace, %ebp and %ebx are pushed on the stack. %ebp is the previous function's base pointer and %ebx is the previous function's variable.
+In each call of test_backtrace, %ebp and %ebx are pushed on the stack. %ebp is the previous function's base pointer, and %ebx is the last function's variable.

 ### Exercise 11
 >  The backtrace function should display a listing of function call frames in the following format: